What is the Difference Between Social Security and Social Insurance?

 What is Social Security?

-Social security is used for Old-Age, Survivors, and Disability Insurance (OASDI) run by a federal agency in the United States of America known as the Social Security Administration (SSA).
-This is a lump sum payment paid to those in need.
-Either as a retirement benefit, disability payments or survivor benefits.
+Social Security is used for Old-Age, Survivors, and Disability Insurance (OASDI), run by a federal agency in the United States of America known as the Social Security Administration (SSA).
+It is a lump sum payment paid to those in need, either as a retirement benefit, disability payment, or survivor benefits.
 In simpler terms, social security is a program designed to support those with little to no income.

 How does Social Security work?

 Social security is a type of insurance where workers pay through payroll withholding where they work.
-You get different types of benefits like retirement, survival, old age or disability benefits.
+You get benefits like retirement, survival, old age, or disability.

 Retirement benefits:

-If you have been paying into the social security system for 10 years, you are automatically eligible for early retirement benefits at the age of 62.
-However, if you wait until your ‘full retirement age’, you will receive a higher monthly benefit.
-You can use the Retirement Estimator on the SSA website to find out your benefits at different retirement ages.
+If you have been paying into the social security system for ten years, you are eligible for early retirement benefits at 62.
+However, if you wait until your ‘full retirement age,’ you will receive a higher monthly benefit.
+You can use the Retirement Estimator on the SSA website to determine your benefits at different retirement ages.

 Disability benefits:

-If you are unable to work due to a mental or physical disability lasting more than a year, you will be eligible for the social security disability benefits.
-However, to determine your disability severity, you might have to take certain tests.
+If you cannot work due to a mental or physical disability lasting more than a year, you will be eligible for social security disability benefits.
+However, to determine your disability severity, you might have to take specific tests.
 Family members of disabled individuals may also be eligible for disability benefits.

 Survivor benefits:

 If you pass away, your wife and children may be eligible for survivor benefits based on your work earnings.
-This also includes surviving spouses over the age of 60.
-However, it is important to note that these surviving spouses should not have remarried.
-A surviving spouse who is also caring for a child younger than 16 or disabled would also be eligible for these benefits.
+It also includes surviving spouses over the age of 60.
+However, it is essential to note that these surviving spouses should not have remarried.
+A surviving spouse caring for a child younger than 16 or disabled would also be eligible for these benefits.

-For children, these benefits may be provided if they are under 18 or disabled.
-However, step children, grand children etc may be eligible for survivor benefits based on their circumstances.
-Parents who were depending on the deceased’s income to survive would be eligible.
+These benefits may be provided for children under 18 or disabled.
+However, stepchildren, grandchildren, etc., may be eligible for survivor benefits based on their circumstances.
+Parents depending on the deceased’s income to survive would be suitable.

-If you are one of those people that usually wonder, “what is my social security benefit?”, you can get yourself registered on the Social Security Administration website where you would be able to calculate your social security benefit based on your earnings, age or other factors.
-People wondering, “what is my social security number?”, can also find that out on the Social Security Administration website.
+If you are one of those people who usually wonder, “What is my social security benefit?” you can register on the Social Security Administration website to calculate your social security benefit based on your earnings, age, or other factors.

 What is Social Insurance?